jackokring/doris.nvim/README.md

 why `chr` and `num` are not in this file.
 Not that they can't be written in pure lua, it's just `nvim` kid of already has likely optimized versions.

+These are the things that, I consider, should have been in Lua as defaults.

+## Async

+A pass-through into the `_G` namespace of much of the plenary async module along with some extras.
+The `plenary.async.control` is `sync`.
+A general wrapper around `coroutine`, for more `async`/`await` style coding.

 ## Object

 Various classes placed in the `_G` context.
 This relies on the plenary OOP